gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   "server_edition": "enterprise",
   "agent_version": "15.1.1",
   "agent_auto_update": true,
-  "agent_update_after": "2024-04-23T18:00:00.000Z",
-  "agent_update_jitter_seconds": 10,
+  "agent_update_jitter_seconds": 10
 }
 ```
 Notes:
-- Critical updates are achieved by serving `agent_update_after` with the current time.
-- The Teleport proxy translates upgrade hours (below) into a specific time after which all agents should be upgraded.
+- The Teleport proxy translates upgrade hours (below) into a specific time after which the served `agent_version` changes, resulting in all agents being upgraded.
+- Critical updates are achieved by serving the desired `agent_version` immediately.
-- If an agent misses an upgrade window, it will always update immediately.
+- If an agent misses an upgrade window, it will always update immediately due to the new agent version being served.
 - The edition served is the cluster edition (enterprise, enterprise-fips, or oss), and cannot be configured.

 #### Teleport Resources